cornelius/fairwebservices/main.md

 ## What makes a web service free as in freedom?

-*If you would like to follow this project's progress, feel free to subscribe to our [weekly newsletter](https://tinyletter.com/fairwebservices).*

 Free Software puts users in charge of their computing.
 They have control.
 The Free Software Definition defines the freedoms which guarantee that.
 When using web services, that is software run by others, the Free Software Definition is not enough.
 Fair Web Services is an attempt to define criteria for web services which guarantee that users stay in control of their computing and retain the freedoms they have gained with Free Software.

 This site is the collection point for defining criteria for Fair Web Services.
 It's the beginning of a journey and it is in flux.
 Take it as the base for a discussion and contribute your thoughts.
 Our goal is to refine that in a solid set of criteria which can be applied by providers and users of web services who care about freedom.

+*If you would like to follow this project's progress, feel free to subscribe to our [weekly newsletter](https://tinyletter.com/fairwebservices).*

 ## Problems

 There are a number of problems with the freedom of web services, which can't be addressed through Free Software.

-### Terms of Services

-Terms of services govern the relation of the user and the service provider.
-They are usually hard to read and understand and might take away lots of control and freedom from the user.
-They can turn a service running on free software in a very non-free service.

 ### Lock-in